geopm/geopm/service/docs/source/runtime.rst

 Building the GEOPM HPC Runtime
 ------------------------------

-The best recommendation for building the GEOPM HPC Runtime is to follow the developer documentation posted in the :doc:`developer guide <devel>`.
+The best recommendation for building the GEOPM HPC Runtime is to follow the :ref:`developer build process <devel:developer build process>` posted in the :doc:`developer guide <devel>`.
 This will enable the use of the GEOPM Service and will also provide the latest development in the GEOPM repository.

 Run Requirements
 ----------------
 The GEOPM HPC Runtime has several requirements at time-of-use beyond what is required for the GEOPM Service.
-These requirements are outlined here.
+These requirements are outlined in the following subsections.
 A user that is not interested in running the GEOPM HPC Runtime may ignore these requirements.

+.. contents:: Categories of run requirements:
+   :local:

 MPI Requirements
 ^^^^^^^^^^^^^^^^

-Using the GEOPM HPC Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's application.
+The GEOPM HPC Runtime requires that the package was built against the same MPI implementation that is used at runtime to launch the user's application.

 BIOS Configuration
 ^^^^^^^^^^^^^^^^^^
 If power governing or power balancing is the intended use case for GEOPM deployment, then there is an additional dependency on the BIOS being configured to support RAPL control.
 To check for